isomerpages/nparks-lbtl/_chinese-garden-programmes/Ficus Lawn Stage Programmes.md

 on dementia by Bernard Lim, Director of Advocacy &amp; Communications, before we roll five films that together run approximately 100 minutes.</p>
 <p><em>A Singapore Dementia Story</em> is an anthology presented by Lien Foundation
-and Dementia Singapore, and produced by veteran producer Daniel Yun.
+and Dementia Singapore and produced by veteran producer Daniel Yun.
 Going beyond the diagnosis, these five short films celebrate the resilience, humour, and unwavering love of caregivers and persons living with dementia — spanning romance, comedy, thriller, and animation.
 In honour of World